“It’s one of the finest apartments

 This pioneering self-catering holiday pad has been featured for its beauty in interior design magazines and voted travel writer’s choice by both Guardian Travel and by the Lonely Planet Guide.
 More information on accommodation here.

 We provide the ambience for you to spend some quality time together.
-Think of lovely evening walks in the baroque splendour of Valletta, sitting at outside café tables in Malta’s mild weather, and of our romantic bedroom.
+Think of lovely evening walks in the baroque splendour of Valletta contemplating its history, sitting at outside café tables in Malta’s mild weather, and of our romantic bedroom.
 Our many repeat guests cannot be wrong.
-With the advent of cheaper flights, a surprise trip is not as expensive as you think.
-What are you waiting for?
+With the advent of cheaper flights, a surprise trip is cheaper than you think.
+Oh! and we’re gay friendly as is most of Malta.

 If you are interested in history, Valletta has stories aplenty.
 Primadonna Grandmasters, Knights, Popes, naval battles, palaces, baroque churches, 1930’s cabaret bars, all fight for their place in the city’s history.
 Our suggestion is to just get lost in the echoing streets and alleys of the city and let the walls tell their story.
 Even the theatre here is one of the oldest in Europe.